BRCMapStation/MapStation/README.md

 Use `BRC -> Build Assets` or press F5 to build the assets and update the plugin with your changes.

 Use `BRC -> Update Plugin` or press F6 to rebuild the plugin.
-Use this when you pull cod echanges from the repo.
+Use this when you pull code changes from the repo.
 This runs the powershell script located at `scripts/rebuild.ps1`.